Roc City Boom

 are an American soccer team based in Rochester, New York.
-Founded in 2019, the team play in the United Premier Soccer League (UPSL) Premier Division, a national league at the fourth tier of the American Soccer Pyramid, in the Northeast Region's Western NY Conference.
+Founded in 2019, the team played in the United Premier Soccer League (UPSL) Premier Division, a national league at the fourth tier of the American Soccer Pyramid, in the Northeast Region's Western NY Conference from 2020-2023.
+They joined NISA Nation in 2024.
 The team play its home games at Eastridge High School in Rochester, New York.

 About

 The Roc City Boom formed in 2019.
-The Boom lost only 1 game is their inaugural season, winning the Western NY Division with a 5-1-4 record.
+The Boom lost only 1 game is their inaugural season, winning the Western NY Division with a 5–1–4 record.
 They added to their Division Title with a 4–1 win in the annual Agness Cup.
 They have repeated as Champions of the Western New York Conference 3 years in a row.

 Stadium

 The Boom played at Rochester Community Sports Complex, formerly Marina Auto Stadium, Rochester, New York in 2020 and 2021, and moved to Eastridge High School for the 2022 season.